Comparison of the Stations of the Cross in Sauniere's Mary Magdalene church to those appearing in other Churches in the area.

 In an attempt to debunk the whole Sauniere Mystery, some researchers have stated that the Stations of the Cross in Sauniere's Church dedicated to Mary Magdalene, are exactly the same as those appearing in some other churches, and so cannot contain any hidden messages.
-In the follow pages I compare the Stations of the Cross from the mentioned Stations to see if they are correct, or like so many researchers in this mystery, just haven't checked, instead relying on what others have said before as fact.
+Instead of relying on what others have stated before as fact, in the following pages I compare the Stations of the Cross from the mentioned Stations to see if they are correct.

 The list of Churches mentioned and so used for comparison are: